Nik-BB/Understanding_DRP_models/README.md

 A dict mapping drug names to smiles strings can be found and saved using the create_drug_to_smiles_mapping_gdsc2 method from data_loading.py.
 This dict can then be read in, in later use.

+## Running BinaryET
+This can be done inside the BinaryET folder see the readme inside the folder for further running instructions.
+The datasets required are the same as the ones outlined here.

 ## Problem Formulation

 The goal of DRP is to predict how effective different drugs are for different cancer types.
 Here we predict the I50 values, the concentration of a drug needed to inhibit the activity of a cell lie by 50%, as a measure of efficacy.
-We feed omics profiles of cell lines and simple column representaions of drugs though a neural network to do this.
+This is typically done using omics profiles of cell lines and chemical profiles of drugs.

 Consider the traning set $T = \lbrace \boldsymbol{x_{c,i}}, \boldsymbol{x_{d,i}}, y_i \rbrace$  where $\boldsymbol{x_{c,i}}$, $\boldsymbol{x_{d,i}}$  are representation of the $i^{th}$ cell line and drug respectively and
  $y_i$ is the IC50 value associated with the $i^{th}$ cell line drug pair.